Crimes Act 1961

 Next

-78B: Consent of Attorney-General to proceedings in relation to espionage or wrongful communication, retention, or copying of classified information or official information, or
+78B: Consent of Attorney-General to proceedings in relation to certain offences, or

 Treason and other crimes against the Sovereign and the State

-78AWrongful communication, retention, or copying of official information
+78AWrongful communication, retention, or copying of relevant information

 1. Every one is liable to imprisonment for a term not exceeding 3 years who, being a person who owes allegiance to the Sovereign in right of New Zealand, within or outside New Zealand,—

-2. knowingly or recklessly, and with knowledge that he or she is acting without proper authority, communicates any official information or delivers any object to any other person knowing that such communication or delivery is likely to prejudice the security or defence of New Zealand; or
+2. knowingly or recklessly, and with knowledge that he or she is acting without proper authority, communicates any information that is, or was, relevant information or delivers any object to any other person knowing that such communication or delivery is likely to prejudice the security or defence of New Zealand; or

 1. with intent to prejudice the security or defence of New Zealand, retains or copies any official document—